JoshuaTian13/Robotics-Code/README.md

 Experimental / Less Central

-opc.hpp – Unused; appears to be an experimental operator control test.
+opc.hpp – Prototype file for operator control experiments.

-stager.hpp – Unused; likely an experimental attempt at staging actions.
+stager.hpp – Prototype file for staging/sequencing actions.

-These files aren’t referenced by lib.hpp (they’re commented out) and don’t affect the main build.
-They’re kept here for completeness but are not central to the project.
+These were used for testing concepts and are not part of the main runtime build.
+They remain in the repo as reference material but are not essential to the core system.